 In Matthew 10:23, while Jesus was talking with his disciples before sending them out to preach, he included this promise: “But when they persecute you in this city, flee ye into another: for verily I say unto you, Ye shall not have gone over the cities of Israel, till the Son of man be come.”
 (KJV)

 In the Amplified Bible, it says, “…Truly I tell you, you will not have gone through all the towns of Israel before the Son of Man comes.”

-Who was Jesus’ audience?
-His disciples — as affirmed by the 43 personal pronouns (such as “ye”, “you” and “your”) Jesus used to refer to His disciples in the context of what He was saying to them (not us) in Matthew 10:5-42 in the King James translation
+Who was Jesus talking to?
+His disciples — as affirmed by the 43 personal pronouns (such as “ye”, “you”, “your”, etc.) Jesus used to refer to His disciples in the context of what He was saying to them (not us) in Matthew 10:5-42 in the King James translation.

 And what “coming” is He referring to?
-If this “coming” is in our future today, does this mean Jesus’ disciples are still alive, going “through all the towns of Israel”?
+Well, if this particular “coming” is in our (your and my) future today, does this mean Jesus’ disciples are still alive, going “through all the towns of Israel”?
+I doubt it.

 In Matthew 16:27-28, Jesus tells his disciples, “For the Son of man shall come in the glory of his Father with his angels; and then he shall reward every man according to his works.
 Verily I say unto you, There be some standing here, which shall not taste of death, till they see the Son of man coming in his kingdom.”
 (KJV)

 The gospels of Mark and Luke relate this last sentence by Jesus: